elenakout/00notes/css-general.md

 ## Simple Stracture

-For a small project - a single page aplication
+For a small project - a single page apllication

 ```scss
 _base.scss